PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 **JASON:** So they become willing participants in civilizational suicide?

 **DR. CHEN:** They become rational actors within an irrational system.
-The system rewards them for decisions that destroy the system, so that's what they optimize for.
+The system rewards them for decisions that destroy the system, so that's what they optimise for.
 It's the separation problem in its purest form—perfect knowledge, perfect incentives to ignore that knowledge.

 **JASON:** *(voice breaking slightly)* So we're... we're just doomed, aren't we?
 The people who could save us are the same people who are destroying us, and they know it, and they don't care because they'll be dead before the consequences hit.